Jesus Rose from the Dead

 Life Application

-The power that raised Jesus Christ, is the power at work for us and in us, who believe in Jesus.
-Jesus' death and resurrection give us His Spirit, the Holy Spirit – Who is the power that lives within us.
-When you feel hopeless; or your finances have seen better days and your health too; or the grief from a death is drowning you; or a sin has made you a captive - remember, remember there is hope to overcome because the power of the resurrection is within you.
-Read John 14:16-20, 25-27; Acts 1:1-8.
+The power that raised Jesus Christ, is the power at work for us and in us towards all who believe.
+Ephesians 1:19-20 says, "the immeasurable greatness of his power toward us who believe, according to the working of his great might that he worked in Christ when he raised him from the dead."
+When you feel hopeless; or your finances have seen better days and your health too; or the grief from a death is drowning you in sorrow; or a sin has made you a captive - remember there is hope to overcome because the power of the resurrection is ours in Jesus.
+Because of Jesus resurrection His power through His Spirit lives within us.
+Read Acts 1:3-8; Romans 15:13.
+How do you avail yourself of God's immeasurable power?

 Reflect on Ephesians 1:19-20.